jessepav/lacygoill-wiki-backup/awk/sed.md

     $ sudo checkinstall

 Without `--prefix`, the binary will be in `/usr/local/bin/sed`.
-This may break your scripts, if their shebang refer to `/usr/bin/sed` instead.
+This may break your scripts, if their shebang refers to `/usr/bin/sed` instead.

 Without `--without-included-regex`, sed doesn't support equivalence classes: